Miclasher/Finance-Managment-App/README.md

 4.  **Apply Database Migrations:**
     *   Open the Package Manager Console in Visual Studio (__View > Other Windows > Package Manager Console__).
-    *   Set the `FinanceManagmentApp.Infrastructure` project as the default project.
+    *   Set the `Fintrack.Infrastructure` project as the default project.
     *   Run the `Update-Database` command to create the database schema.

 ### Running the Application

-1. Set the `FinanceManagmentApp.WebAPI` project as the startup project and run it (F5 or Ctrl+F5).
+1. Set the `Fintrack.WebAPI` project as the startup project and run it (F5 or Ctrl+F5).
 This will launch the backend API.
-2. Set the `FinanceManagmentApp.Frontend` project as the startup project and run it.
+2. Set the `Fintrack.Frontend` project as the startup project and run it.
 3. Alternatively, you can configure the solution to start both projects simultaneously:
     *   Right-click the solution in Solution Explorer and select **Properties**.
     *   Go to **Common Properties > Startup Project**.
-    *   Select **Multiple startup projects** and set the Action for both `FinanceManagmentApp.WebAPI` and `FinanceManagmentApp.Frontend` to **Start**.
+    *   Select **Multiple startup projects** and set the Action for both `Fintrack.WebAPI` and `Fintrack.Frontend` to **Start**.

 ## 📖 API Documentation

-Once the `FinanceManagmentApp.WebAPI` project is running, you can access the Swagger UI for interactive API documentation and testing.
+Once the `Fintrack.WebAPI` project is running, you can access the Swagger UI for interactive API documentation and testing.
 Navigate to `/swagger` in your browser (e.g., `https://localhost:7123/swagger`).